This page provides information on the Dynamics rollout for a FireSmokeSim object.

-- Liquid simulations have too many single liquid particles.
+- Liquid simulations that have too many single liquid particles.

-- Liquid simulations of streams have steps or other periodical artifacts.
+- Liquid simulations of streams that have visible steps or other periodical artifacts.

-- Fire/Smoke simulations have artifacts that produce a grainy appearance.
+- Fire/Smoke simulations with artifacts that produce a grainy appearance.

-More often than not, those issues will be caused by the simulation moving too quickly (e.g. the emission from the source is very strong or the objects in the scene are moving very fast).
-In such cases you should use a higher SPF.
+More often than not, these issues will be caused by the simulation moving too quickly (e.g. the emission from the source is very strong, or the objects in the scene are moving very fast).
+In such cases, you should use a higher SPF.

 Example: Advection Method Types

 The following example shows the difference between the Classic and Multi-Pass advection types.

 Example: Steps Per Frame (SPF)

 The first series in this example shows the differences in a Fire/Smoke simulation when the Steps Per Frame is set to 1, 2, and 8.